ismailceylan/ast-generator/README.md

 //          ^  <= cursor moved here
 ```

 We can define multiple targets to match.
 In such a situation, matching will be successful when any target matches.
-It's similar to the "or" statement known from regex.
+It's similar to the "or" statement known from regular expressions like `/foo|bar/`.
 It matches only one time and stops trying to match other targets.
 It returns the matched target as a result.

 ```js
 exact([ "ip", "su" ]) // returns "ip"